Help center

 How do I know if my device supports Wi-Fi 6 or 7?

-Wondering if your current devices can take advantage of the latest Wi‑Fi technology?
-There are a few simple ways to check whether your phone, laptop, tablet or anything else can support Wi‑Fi 6 or 7.
+There are a few simple ways to check whether your phone, laptop, tablet or other devices can support Wi‑Fi 6 or 7.

-1. Check the year it was made
+Check the year your device was made

 Release Year Likely Wi‑Fi Standard